 Putting his still-nimble fingers to good use, the centenarian volunteered to use his knitting skills to help protect little penguins exposed to oil spills.

-Editor's Note: This article was originally published on August 10, 2020
+Editor's Note: This article was originally published on August 10, 2020.
+It has since been updated.

 At 109 years of age, Alfred "Alfie" Date had more than enough reasons to spend the remainder of his days living his most relaxed life guilt-free.
 However, Date—the oldest person in Australia at that point in time—chose to use his free time putting out some good into the world and he found the most adorable way to do so.
 Putting his generous and still-nimble fingers to good use, the centenarian volunteered to use his knitting skills to help protect little penguins exposed to oil spills, which prevent them from staying dry.